-When a person drinks excessively, there are visible signs.
+As we all know, when a person drinks excessively, there are visible signs.
 The person will tend to slur words.
 Their eyes may be bloodshot and seem to be in a sort of daze.
-Their breath might smell alcohol, and they will attempt to hide it with a mint or other means.
+Their breath will smell alcohol, and they will attempt to hide it with a mint or other means.

 Not all alcoholics are identical.
 Some have become very good at hiding their addiction.
 But anyone abusing alcohol will inevitably make mistakes trying to hide it from others.
-You need to be aware that the alcoholic will not see the changes happening to them.
+You need to be aware, that the alcoholic will not see the changes happening to them.

 Alcoholism creeps up, and one day they find out they can’t stop, and their life is spiralling out of control.
 The person tries to hide their problem out of embarrassment or pride.
 Each additional failure to stop their consumption accumulates more shame and despair.
-Their predicament generates anger, blame, and hostilities towards others.
-In their own way, they push people away not to harm them.
+Their condition generates anger, blame, and hostilities towards others.
+In their own way, they push people away so not to harm them.

 Those are just a few of the addiction signs one can look for in a person.
 The main point is that the person’s attitude toward you, others, and life will change.
 It can be somewhat more hostile or antagonist or withdrawn and depressed.

 If the person refuses or finds ways not to do it, it is a sign that they are attempting to hide what they are doing.
 When a person refuses a test, tell them that it can be another time.
 Wait a day and request it again.
 If they decline again, you should sit them down and have a good talk with them.
 Make it safe for them to tell the truth about what is happening.
 Help them be honest, and this will be the first step to getting professional help.